-On each occasion opening times are from 1.30-4.30pm- giving local people the chance to see the results of a £160,000 MK Council-funded refurbishment.
+On each occasion opening times are from 1.30-4.30pm- giving local people the chance to see the results of a programme of refurbishment.

-Saturday 13th May and Sunday 14th May (National Mills Weekend)
+Saturday 11th May & Sunday 12th May (National Mills Weekend)

-Saturday 9th September and Sunday 10th September (Heritage Open Days)
+Saturday 14th September & Sunday 15th September (Heritage Open Days)

 Bradwell Windmill is thought to be the second windmill built in Bradwell village, replacing an earlier post mill on the site of Summerfield School.
 Post mills were built around a central post in order that the whole structure could be turned so the sails caught the wind.